 There are several vitamins, botanicals and other nutrients that help to nourish the eyes:

 Vitamins A, C and E have antioxidant properties which fight free radicals that can damage the lens of the eye.

-Bilberry extract (Vacciuium myritllus) derived from a fruit similar to the blueberry, contains active ingredients for eye health and proper vision.
+Bilberry extract is derived from a fruit similar to the blueberry and contains active ingredients for eye health and proper vision.
 The berries are rich in the antioxidant anthocyanosides -- the red pigments that are beneficial in ophthalmology and vascular diseases.
-Nicknamed "the vision herb" bilberry has a substantial body of research that confirms its benefits for human eyes.
-This herb is very helpful to animals with early stage eye disorders, or for animals that have a genetic predisposition to eye problems.
+Nicknamed "the vision herb" bilberry has a substantial body of research that confirms its benefits for eyes.
+In addition, bilberry helps support circulation which is especially beneficial for pets with eye problems related to diabetes.

 Zinc is a mineral linked to good vision and may protect eye tissue from damaging light and inflammation.
 Zinc is found in healthy retinal tissue.

 Lutein, a carotenoid found in dark, leafy greens, is also found in the retina of healthy eyes where it acts as a shield against harmful light and may help protect the eyes against damage from ultraviolet radiation.